What is the H7N9 influenza?

 clearly identified as requiring urgent testing for influenza A/H7N9,

 and separated from non-urgent specimens.
-The reference laboratory
+Please notify the Communicable

 - Collect combined nose and throat swabs (usually from adults) or